rohit-khokle/Box_It_Application/README.md

 # Box-It Web-Application
 ## Project Brief

 Box-It web application is a food delivery system that covers complete cycle of purchasing meals online.
 The web-app also takes restaurant, staff as well as menu management into account.
 The web-app is based on an enterprise eco-system, wherein an enterprise contains many restaurants and each restaurant has its own staff.
 Customer can place multiple orders from their choice of restaurant.
-The aim of the web-app is to make the enterprise management easy and order place seamless.
+The aim of the web-app is to make the enterprise management easy and order placement seamless.

 ## Functionalities